So you’re engaged, and the question hits you:

 1. Are they actually supportive… or just there for the vibes?

-This one’s a little uncomfortable but super important.
+This one’s a little uncomfortable but very important.

 You want bridesmaids who are genuinely happy for you.